-Apple has provided developers with the UserDefaults class; this class makes it easy to read and write preferences for iOS, Mac OS XmacOS, tvOS, and watchOS.
-The great thing is that, in this case, you can use the same code for iOS, macOS, and tvOS.
-The only difference between the two implementations is the location of the preferences file.
+Apple has provided developers with the NSUserDefaults class; this class makes it easy to read and write preferences for iOS and Mac OS X. The great thing is that, in this case, you can use the same code for iOS and Mac OS X. The only difference between the two implementations is the location of the preferences file.

-■ Note For macOS, the preferences file is named com.yourcompany.applicationname.plist and is located in the /Users/username/Library/Preferences folder.
-On iOS, the preferences file is located in your application's container in the /Library/Preferences folder.
+''' Note For Mac OS X, the preferences file is named com.yourcompany.applicationname.plist and is located in the /Users/username/Library/Preferences folder.
+On iOS, the preferences file is located in your application bundle in the /Library/Preferences folder. '''

-All you need to do to write preferences is to create a UserDefaults object.
+All you need to do to write preferences is to create an NSUserDefaults object.
 This is done with the following line:

 '''

-var prefs: UserDefaults = UserDefaults.standard
+var prefs: NSUserDefaults

+= NSUserDefaults.standardUserDefaults()

 '''

 This instantiates the prefs object so you can use it to set preference values.
 Next, you need to set the preference keys for the values that you want to save.
 The BookStore app example will be used to demonstrate specific instructions throughout this chapter.
-When running a bookstore, you might want to save a username or encrypted password in the preferences.
+When running a bookstore, you might want to save a username or password in the preferences.
 You also might want to save things such as a default book category or recent searches.
 The preferences file is a great place to store this type of information because this is the kind of information that needs to be read only when the application is launched.